-Left to right, top row: Pat Slosson, Ray Colombo, and Pat McLachlan.
+Left to right, top row: Sue Shannon, Patty Gee, and Will Gentz.

-Will Gentz, Fiscal Treasurer: Will was born in and did his early years’ learning, playing, and working in Illinois.
+Will Gentz, Fiscal Treasurer: Will is now serving his third term as TCSRA fiscal treasurer.
+He was born in and did his early years’ learning, playing, and working in Illinois.
 He attended Illinois State University after which he played in the dirt, doing landscaping and working union construction jobs.
 After nearly a year of traveling, he settled in Boulder, Colorado, cooking in restaurants for seven years.
 He earned his bachelor’s degree from the University of Colorado Boulder and spent two years substitute teaching and coaching in the high school where he had student taught.
 He then taught for seven years in Spokane, WA, teaching middle school physical education and coaching.
 He earned his master’s degree from Gonzaga University, and then moved to Olympia, teaching high school math for the next 23 years in North Thurston Public Schools.
 Will loves traveling with his wife, hiking, sports—mostly watching these days—and being outdoors.